ExpressenAB/exp-containership/Deploying.md

 #### 4. Deploy docker image to an environment of choice.

 For the sake of simplicity we will use the "production" environment in all examples from here on.
-This can of course be replaced with whatever environment your are woorking on.
+This can of course be replaced with whatever environment your are working on.

 ```
 $ npm run xpr:deploy production